Christmas in Bali

 Pool Time

 This is how we spent our Christmas.
-It was quiet and slow, and just fine by me.
-I was plenty happy to have the company of these lovely ladies, in a beautiful setting, while taking advantage of all the luxurious amenities the Conrad had to offer.
-Better yet, my cheap ass didn’t have to pay for any of it.
+It was quiet and slow, and fine by me.
+I was plenty happy to have the company of friends, in a beautiful setting, while taking advantage of all the luxurious amenities that a nice hotel that I didn’t have to pay for has to offer.
+It’s good to have friends in Hilton Diamond status places.
+I sure don’t miss my old work travel, but sometimes I do miss the perks.

 Off Resort